-I’ve been writing science fiction for over 20 years.
-Living through the Space Age, the Computer Age, the tail end of the Cold War and the beginnings of the Environmental Era have molded my views on science and technology, and their place in society and the natural world.
+Steven has written (so far) 17 novels.
+Living through the Space Age, the Computer Age, the tail end of the Cold War and the beginnings of the Environmental Era have molded his views on science and technology, and their place in society and the natural world.

-My science fiction novels—ranging from hard and high-concept SF to spacefaring sci-fi adventure—have earned an average 4.4-star rating on Amazon, 4.65 on Goodreads, and other awards and notices.
-Check them out!
+His futurist fiction novels—ranging from hard and high-concept SF to spacefaring sci-fi adventure—have earned an average 4.4-star rating on Amazon, 4.65 on Goodreads, and other awards and notices.

 “Standing in the glow of Clarke, Pohl and McDevitt…”

 “Ranks up there with the best scifi writers of the past century.”

 “You have a true talent for creating a future that can be envisioned…”

 “I found myself turning the last few pages in the desperate hope that it was not going to end yet.”

 “Steven Lyle Jordan can load mercury with a pitchfork.”

 *Quotes from book reviews